 Feeling inspired?
 You can learn to surf in Comporta – an artsy town with superb beaches on the Tróia Peninsula – as part of Culture Trip’s exclusive nine-day Portugal adventure.

 Most people don’t know it, but Portugal holds the Guinness World Record for the largest wave ever surfed.
 In November 2017, Brazilian surfer Rodrigo Koxa rode an 80ft (24m) wave off the coast of Nazaré, a small fishing village 120km (74mi) north of Lisbon.
 Nazaré is just one of the many prime surf spots along the Portuguese coastline, however, it comes with plenty more accessible spots for beginners and intermediates.
 Here’s our guide to some of the finest places to go surfing in Portugal.

-The north may be less popular when compared to the beaches in the central and southern parts of the country, but Porto and its northern neighbors have a few cool locations for some fun surfing.
-The water may be colder, but that doesn’t stop the free-spirited surfers who rush to the water on a regular basis.
-A few spots to mark on your “must visit” lists include Viana do Castelo, Matosinhos, and Espinho.
-The waves of Praia do Cabedelo in Viana do Castelo are influenced by the strong winds common in that area, which also means windsurfing in addition to regular surfing can also be enjoyed.
+Northern Portugal may be less popular when compared to the beaches in the central and southern parts of the country, but Porto and its surrounding area are home to a few wave-riding spots.
+The sea in this region is significantly colder, but that doesn’t stop the free-spirited surfers who rush to the water on a regular basis.